OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

     - Like above, gear hard to align correctly
     - Moved to V5 ([here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SunFlower/SolarPanelStand.v5))
 - V5 (current version, see [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SunFlower/SolarPanelStand.v5/stl))
-    - All metallic gears (16 teeth for th pinion, 76 for the wheel gear)
+    - All metallic gears (16 teeth for the pinion, 76 for the wheel gear)
     - Vertical axis for the Azimuth motor
     - Good results so far (July-2020)
     - ![One](./pictures/v5.01.jpg)